-Fifty percent of online queries will be done with a voice search by the year 2019.
-If they haven’t already, companies need to start adjusting their current PPC (pay per click) advertising strategies to accommodate the expansion of this technology.
+If you haven’t already, your company needs to start adjusting your current PPC (Pay-Per-Click) advertising strategies to accommodate the expansion of this technology.

-We’re not just talking voice searches issued through your cell phone.
-People now issue voice commands through devices such as Alexa and Google Home as they go about their daily lives.
+We’re not just talking about voice searches issued through your cell phone.
+People now issue voice commands through devices and smart speakers such as Alexa and Google Home as they go about their daily lives.

 Anyone relying on PPC ads must be aware of the resulting changes in online search results users will receive going forward.
 There’s no going back, so it’s best to be prepared for the changes coming to PPC by voice search.